Planning a round GB trip

 This is partly an overview page with links to more detailed advice either to relevant blog posts or pages.

-First published January 2021, Major updates November / December 2021 and a few more late 2022 & 2023.
+First published January 2021, Major updates November / December 2021 and a few more over the years.

 My preferred time to start is early in the season, typically April hoping for the best weather but because of covid-19 my 2020 trip started in July.
 With poor weather and restricted time it was rather rushed with "only" 32 days at sea.
 I skipped many planned stops because the weather was just too miserable to make it worth while, otherwise the legs sailed were surprisingly close to those planned except that I went up the east coast of Ireland rather than the west coast of England and Wales.